harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 - With an earlier update, delegates tried to create a Kubernetes runner, which created an API client using the Kubernetes config.
 Shell delegates tried to fetch the local config.
 GKE configurations with expired credentials resulted in an error.
 (PL-40631, ZD-48998, ZD-49702)

    This issue is fixed.
 Harness catches the exception and continues with delegate startup.

-- Need draft RN (CDS-76433, ZD-48363)

 ### Hotfixes